JensRavens/jensravens.github.io/_posts/2015-05-22-a-swifter-way-of-handling-errors.md

 # A _Swifter_ Way of _Handling Errors_

-Handling errors is something most devlopers try to avoid.
+Handling errors is something most developers try to avoid.
 Handling errors is no fun.
 Coding _the happy path_ is way more entertaining.
 Who want's to handle an error if he could implement new and shiny features instead?
 But error handling got way more important on mobile devices where the user constantly switches